The Sign-in template supports 4 sign-in methods: Provider sign-in,

 for where the user should enter it.
 The code can be refreshed as needed if it

 times out.
-(Android Auto example)Provider sign-in method: This method displays a
+(Android Auto example)PIN method: This method displays a mandatory PIN

-mandatory QR code provided by the app.
-The code can be refreshed as needed if
+where the user should enter it.
+The code can be refreshed as needed if it

 Sign-in example templates